 Make sure collection instructions were followed: day and time, bin position, accepted container, container weight, accepted materials, etc. If all instructions were followed, report the situation to Public Works.

-- Your bin is damaged
+- Your bin provided by the City is damaged

 Contact Public Works to have your bin replaced or repaired.

 Organic waste is collected on Monday every week between 7 a.m. and 6 p.m.

 - Only 80-, 120- and 240-litre green rolling bins from the City are accepted.
 To obtain a second bin, contact Public Works at 514-630-1230 or email@example.com.

 - The green rolling bin must not weigh more than 150 lb (67 kg).

 - The cover of the bin must be completely closed.

 - Only organic materials placed in the rolling bin will be collected.

 - Bags of leaves are picked up only during the seasonal leaf collection.
 At any other time, leaves should be put in the green rolling bin.